 “False advertising” (joint with Chris Wilson) [R&R]

-There is widespread evidence that some .firms use false advertising to overstate the value of their products.
-Using a model in which a policymaker is able to punish such false claims, we characterize a natural equilibrium in which false advertising actively influences rational consumers.
-We analyze the effects of policy under different welfare objectives and establish a set of demand and parameter conditions where policy optimally permits a positive level of false advertising, and show how these conditions vary intuitively with demand and market parameters.
+There is widespread evidence that some firms use false advertising to overstate the value of their products.
+We consider a model in which a policymaker is able to punish such false claims.
+We characterize an equilibrium where false advertising actively influences rational buyers, and analyze the effects of policy under different welfare objectives.
+We establish precise conditions where policy optimally permits a positive level of false advertising, and show how these conditions vary intuitively with demand and market parameters.
 We also consider the implications for product investment and industry self-regulation, and connect our results to the literature on demand curvature.

 “Consumer Search and Retail Market Structure” (joint with Jidong Zhou) [R&R]

-This paper proposes a framework for studying how consumer search and multiproduct purchase affect retail market structure.
-To provide one-stop shopping convenience and attract more consumers, single-product shops supplying different products can merge to form a multiproduct firm.
+This paper proposes a framework for studying how consumer search frictions affect retail market structure.
+In our model single-product firms which supply different products can merge to form a multiproduct firm.
 Consumers wish to buy multiple products and value the one-stop shopping convenience associated with a multiproduct firm.
 We find that when the search friction is relatively large all firms are multiproduct in equilibrium.
-However when the search friction is smaller the equilibrium market structure is asymmetric and multiproduct and single-product retailers coexist.
-This often leads to the weakest price competition and is the worst for consumers among all possible market structures.
-Due to the endogeneity of the market structure, reducing the search friction does not necessarily induce lower market prices and higher consumer welfare.
+However when the search friction is smaller the equilibrium market structure is asymmetric, with single-product and multiproduct firms coexisting.
+This asymmetric market structure often leads to the weakest price competition, and is the worst for consumers among all possible market structures.
+Due to the endogeneity of market structure, a reduction in the search friction can increase market prices and total industry profit.